Nakagin Capsule Tower: Capsules

-The original target demographic was bachelor Tōkyō salarymen.
+The original target demographic was bachelor Tokyo salarymen.
 The compact pieds-à-terre included a wall of appliances and cabinets built into one side, including a kitchen stove, a refrigerator, a television set, and a reel-to-reel tape deck.
 A bathroom unit, about the size of an aircraft lavatory, was set into an opposite corner.
 A large circular window over the bed dominated the far end of the room.
 Optional extras such as a stereo were also originally available.